 - Depending how your familiarity with the location you might ask for information about places to deliver your baby and getting prenatal care and tests.

-- Staff members who are breastfeeding infants less than one year of age are able to receive time off from work during the day for the purpose of breastfeeding their infants or expressing milk.
+- Staff members who are breastfeeding infants less than two years of age are able to receive time off from work during the day for the purpose of breastfeeding their infants or expressing milk.

 - A mother who needs to leave work premises to breastfeed her infant may have up to two hours daily, including commuting time.
 Or, if the mother wishes to express her milk, she may have up to one hour daily for that purpose.
 The daily timing is set by the needs of the staff member in consultation with her supervisor.
 The time is not charged to annual leave.